 Compact and uniform.
 Leaves are thick and have an excellent crisp texture.
 Heads are very dense, hold well in the field, and can be attractively marketed with mini red romaines.
 Bolting and tipburn tolerant.
 For spring, summer, and fall.
 Suitable for hydroponic systems.
 Utility Patent granted.
 High resistance to downy mildew races EU 16–27, 29, 32, 34; US 1–8, Nasonovia ribisnigri aphid, and tomato bushy stunt virus (lettuce dieback complex); intermediate resistance to lettuce mosaic virus.
 MT0-30.
-Organically grown.
+USDA Certified Organic.
 Avg.
 1,100 seeds/oz.
 Packet: 250 seeds.

 Many (though not all) of our pelleted lettuce varieties are primed to increase germination uniformity, and to break thermal and/or light dormancy.
 However, the priming process decreases the storage life of the seed, so pelleted seed must be kept cool and dry prior to planting, and should be used within one year of purchase.